Botox® and Dermal Filler Courses For Doctors

 1) The Demand

-The ever expanding cosmetic industry is in desperate need of more skilled aesthetic practitioners and nurses are the ideal candidates for the job.
-Through training in facial aesthetics, nurses can discover a route into an industry that generates over £2 billion per year and is continuing to grow.
+The ever expanding cosmetic industry is in desperate need of more skilled aesthetic practitioners and doctors are the ideal candidates for the job.
+Through Botox® training courses, dermal fillers training along with other facial aesthetic procedures, doctors can discover a route into an industry that generates over £2 billion per year and is continuing to grow.
 The climate is therefore rich with opportunity for new aesthetic practitioners and has the potential to provide significant rewards.